Load Your Data

 Workflow rules, validation rules, and triggers.
 These are powerful tools for making sure data entered during daily operations is clean and includes appropriate relationships between records.
 But they can also slow down processing if they’re enabled during massive data loads.

-They say you can’t be too rich or too thin.
-But when it comes to data loading, you can definitely be too lean.
 While it’s smart to remove barriers to faster data loading, it’s also important to remember that a few pieces of your configuration are essential (or at least highly desired) during any data load and should not be messed with:

 - Parent records with master-detail children.
 You won’t be able to load child records if the parents don’t already exist.